-Jackson Hole's big music fling is back March 16th through 19th at Jackson Hole Mountain Resort and on Town Square.
-The 4th annual Jackson Hole Rendezvous Spring Festival is a four-day, spring lifestyle and music festival, featuring — for the second year in a row — the legendary Zac Brown Band.
-Concerts take place outdoors and all are free, except for the Zac Brown Band performance, which is $40 for general admission (standing room only).
+Jackson Hole's big music fling is back April 1st through 2nd at Jackson Hole Mountain Resort and on Jackson's Town Square.
+The annual Jackson Hole Rendezvous Spring Festival is a two-day, spring lifestyle and music festival, this year featuring headliners Ben Harper & The Innocent Criminals with the bands Cold War Kids and The Wailers on Saturday, April 2nd at the base of Jackson Hole Mountain Resort.
+Concerts take place outdoors and all are free.

 Below is the schedule of events.

 Opening the festival on the historic Jackson Hole Town Square will be the band Fitz and the Tantrums plus singer Brett Dennen.
 Gates open at 5 p.m.

 Multiplatinum-selling artists Fitz and The Tantrums have quickly grown from independent upstarts to bona fide hit-makers.
 The LA-based band released their fourth full-length album, “All the Feels,” featuring singles “123456” and “I Just Wanna Shine” in 2019.
 “All the Feels” follows the band’s 2016 self-titled album, which spawned the group’s biggest hit to date, “HandClap.”
 The song went top 5 on both the Hot AC and Alternative Radio charts and enjoyed major airplay across the country at Top 40.